BroadbandForum/usp/docs/specification/index.md

 ### MTP Message Encryption

-MQTT MTP message encryption is provided using TLS certificates.
+MQTT MTP message encryption is provided using certificates in TLS as described in section 10.5 and section 10.6 of RFC 6455 [@RFC6455].

 **[R-MQTT.48]{}** - USP Endpoints utilizing MQTT clients for message transport MUST implement TLS 1.2 [@RFC5246] or later with backward compatibility to TLS 1.2.